KhronosGroup/SPIRV-Guide/chapters/image_accceses.md

 # Non-sampled image

-When not using a sampler (ex. storage image), you can directly use an `OpTypeImage` object.
+When not using a sampler (ex. storage image), you can directly use an loaded `OpTypeImage` object.

-> Note you will **not** be using an `OpImage` when accessing an image without a sampler.
-The `OpImage` is designed to point to the image of the sampler/image combination.

-The `OpImageRead` and `OpImageWrite` will directly go to the `OpLoad` into the variable.
+Instructions such as `OpImageRead` and `OpImageWrite` will use the result of a `OpLoad`.
+This `OpLoad` will be loading in a variable of type image (`OpTypeImage`).

 ![image_access_storage_image.png](../images/image_access_storage_image.png)

 > The `OpImageWrite` calls `OpLoad` but this is **not** an image "read access".
 The `OpLoad` just grabs the reference, but there is only a "write access" here on the image.

+> Note you will **not** be using an `OpImage` when accessing an image without a sampler.

+# OpImage

+With many other things also starting with `OpImage*` it is easy to lose track what `OpImage` is for.
+As the spec says simply:

+>  [OpImage] Extract the image from a sampled image.

+The `OpImage` instruction extracts an `OpTypeImage` from an `OpTypeSampledImage`.
+The `OpImage` is describing an action, rather than the input to or the output from an action.

 # Image Queries